ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

    - A strong randomised password
    - A name that makes sense for the pipeline.
    - The email associated with OPG webops group, using a an `+` email alias to associate with the new Docker ID.
-2. Take note of the above credentials and store in the webops secure vault.
+2. Take note of the above credentials and store in the webops secure vault for safekeeping.
+3. Log out of hub.docker.com.
-3. This will send a validation email to the opg team google group, look out for one with the correct alias.
+4. This will send a validation email to the opg team google group, but look out for one with the correct alias.
-4. Log out of hub.docker.com.
-5. Validate the email, making sure you select the correct one delivered to the group.
+5. Validate the email.
 6. Once validated successfully, log back in with the new credentials
 7. Go to the profile name, drop down to `Account Settings` and select `Security` on the screen.
-8. In the Access Tokens click `New Access Token`, which will open a new dialog.
+8. In the Access Tokens click `New Access Token`.
 9. Give the token a useful name e.g. `CircleCI access token` and click `Create`
-10. on the next Dialog, Copy the access token shown using the copy button.
+10. on the next Dialog, Copy the access token provided.
 11. paste into the relevant secure vault entry for safekeeping.
 12. Click `Copy and Close`.

 ### 2. Add the service account to organisation and team

-1. Log in to your own DockerHub account
+1. Log in to your own DockerID on hub.docker.com.
 2. under Organisations click `ministryofjustice` and then click `Add Member`
 3. Enter the DockerID of the new service user and select `opgdockerhubusers` from the dropdown
 4. Click `Add`.

+This user will have member permissions, which will be enough to pull images.

-### 3. Add dockerhub credentials to circleCI
+### 3. Add dockerhub credentials to CircleCI

 1. go to the project settings of the circleci build pipeline
 2. go to environment variables
-3. Add an environment variable for the docker user e.g. `$DOCKER_USER` and add the service Docker id in,
+3. Add an environment variable for the service DockerID e.g. `$DOCKER_USER`
-4. Add an environment variable for the docker access token e.g. `$DOCKER_ACCESS_TOKEN` and add the access token previously created.
+4. Add an environment variable for the docker access token e.g. `$DOCKER_ACCESS_TOKEN`.
 5. You should now be able to reference these inside of the `config.yaml` for CircleCI.
-6. Follow the advice given in [using Docker Authenticated Pulls](https://circleci.com/docs/2.0/private-images/)
+6. Follow the advice given in [using Docker Authenticated Pulls](https://circleci.com/docs/2.0/private-images/) to set up you pipeline with these credentials, when using environment variables.
+We are not using contexts at this time.